 No, you don't.

-But poor little Biden and Biden's uh little uh dingleberries that are still hanging around around him, they're they're trying to claim that all Trump did was finalize the deal that Biden got working.
+But poor little Biden and Biden's little dingleberries that are still hanging around him, they're trying to claim that all Trump did was finalize the deal that Biden got working.

-The the the fact that uh they they would even try that they would even try to give Biden credit for this.
+Can you believe the gall, the fact that they would even try, that they would even try to give Biden credit for this?

 Oh my goodness.

-So meanwhile, while uh the so-called Hitler is finding peace for Israel, the uh Democrats are still they're still whining about him being an authoritarian uh Hitler while we're all watching the authoritarian Hitler bring peace to the entire world.
+So meanwhile, while the so-called Hitler is funding peace for Israel, the Democrats are still whining about him being an authoritarian Hitler.

-They just gotta shut up at this point.
+They just got to shut up at this point.

 Just let it go.